mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/3_SetupMonitoring.md

 sum(kepler_container_joules_total) by (pod_name, container_name, container_namespace, node)
 ```
 You should now see energy metrics per container.
 A lof of these values will be 0, but that is correct, since these do not use energy at the moment or Kepler could not measure them.
 However, as long as you can see some containers with data values, specifically the ones you want to measure, that is good.
+It also takes a while before measurements are in, such as in the system_processes container.

 See this guide for detailed information about Kepler metrics: https://sustainable-computing.io/design/metrics/